Meet the Team

 John Welch - Strategic Lead for Equity and Wellbeing

 John is the Strategic Lead for Equity and Wellbeing.
-He is on a 2-year secondment from St Joseph’s RC High School in Newport where he was a previously been a head of Inclusion, a pastoral lead and senior lead with the responsibility for key stage 4.
+He came to CSC from St Joseph’s RC High School in Newport where he was previously Head of Inclusion, a pastoral lead and senior lead with the responsibility for key stage 4.
 John now has responsibility for key vulnerable learner groups including free school meals and more able and talented pupils.
 John is hugely passionate about making a difference to vulnerable pupils and is father of 3 boys and gets involved in coaching of the boy’s sport which keeps them all busy.

-Louise Muteham - Senior Lead for Professional Learning
+Louise Muteham - Senior Strategic Adviser for Professional Learning

-Louise Muteham is the assistant headteacher of Whitchurch Primary School.
-She is seconded as the senior lead for professional learning.
+Louise Muteham the Senior Strategic Adviser for Professional Learning at CSC.
+Prior to this, she was seconded to CSC as Senior Lead for Professional Learning from her role as Assistant Headteacher of Whitchurch Primary School.
 Louise works closely with the delegate headteacher panel and leads work on professional learning and the Central South Wales Challenge as the main mechanism for providing regional professional learning in a self-improving system.

 Louise has worked with the Central South Consortium since 2014 in various roles to support the design, development, implementation and evaluation of the Central South Wales Challenge.
 She has remained close to practice through leading pioneer work in her school.